cdvalenti/temple_analytics/README.md

 * Change in minutes for move to West Point, PA
 To obtain driving minutes, the googlemaps (https://pypi.python.org/pypi/googlemaps/) python library was utilized.
 This data is then saved to a .csv (data/move_effects/merck_output.csv).

-**Open Heat Map**
-Open Heat Map (openheatmap.com) was used to display the useable information from above into maps.
+**Open Heat Map** (openheatmap.com) was used to display the useable information from above into maps.
 The output file above (data/move_effects/merck_output.csv) was manually reorganized in excel to a format that could be understood by the openheatmap website.
 Four (4) sets of maps were created:
 * Change in duration per zip code (Kenilworth, NJ)